Limpkin: Distribution and habitat

 The limpkin occurs from peninsular Florida (and the Okefenokee Swamp in southern Georgia) and southern Mexico through the Caribbean and Central America to northern Argentina.
 In South America, it occurs widely east of the Andes; west of them its range extends only to the Equator.

 It inhabits freshwater marshes and swamps, often with tall reeds, as well as mangroves.
 In the Caribbean, it also inhabits dry brushland.
 In Mexico and northern Central America, it occurs at altitudes up to 1500 m.
 In Florida, the distribution of apple snails is the best predictor of where limpkins can be found.

 The limpkin undertakes some localized migrations, although the extent of these is not fully understood.
 In some parts in the northern part of the range, females (and a few males) leave the breeding areas at the end of summer, returning at the end of winter.
 In Brazil, birds breeding in some seasonal marshes leave during the dry season and return again with the rains.
 Birds may also migrate between Florida and Cuba, as several limpkins on the Florida Keys and Dry Tortugas have been reported, but these records may also represent vagrants or postbreeding dispersal.
 One study in Florida using wing tags found limpkins dispersed up to 325 km away from the breeding site.
 This tendency may explain vagrant limpkins seen in other parts of the United States and at sea near the Bahamas.

+Limpkins have recently expanded rapidly across Anglo-America, ostensibly due to the spread of apple snails and climate change.